InagoesIT/GenerateStructure/README.md

   ---file4: continut4

   ## The steps needed for completing this project are:
+  1. Create the project structure
-  1. Extract and validate the command line arguments
+  2. Extract and validate the command line arguments
-  2. Extract the dictionary from the json file
+  3. Extract the dictionary from the json file
-  3. Validate the dictionary
+  4. Validate the dictionary
-  4. Generate the specified folder structure
+  5. Generate the specified folder structure
-  5. Print the directory structure
+  6. Print the directory structure